RobTillaart/GY521/README.md

 ## Operation

-See examples, use with care
+See examples, use with care.

 ## Future

 #### Must

+- time
 - improve documentation
+- investigate Pitch Roll and Yaw math in detail.
+  - investigate math needed.
+  - implementation.
+  - when?
 - test test and test ...(ESP too)

 #### Should

+- test **calibrate()** function for different sensitivities.

 #### Could

-- calibrate sketch could print code snippet to include...
 - add examples
 - improve unit tests?
 - reorder code in read(), would that save some micros.?